 This includes concepts like hazard, vulnerability and exposure, which are a fundamental part of the way the Intergovernmental Panel on Climate Change talks about existing and future climate-related risk.

->

-> This section contains the proposed disclosure requirements to identify climate-related risks and opportunities (both transition risks like policy, reputational and market shifts, and physical risks like extreme weather events).
-It also contains the proposed disclosure requirements around scenario analysis.
+This section requires an entity to identify its climate-related risks and opportunities (both transition risks like policy, reputational and market shifts, and physical risks like extreme weather events).
+It requires disclosure of current and anticipated impacts including financial impacts.
+It also contains the disclosure requirements around scenario analysis.
 Directors can read the XRB’s two pager on scenario analysis to get familiar with what it is and isn’t, and what the specific intent of scenario analysis is within this regime.

->

-> Metrics and Targets
+Metrics and Targets

 The Metrics and Targets section is about enabling primary users to understand how an entity measures and manages its climate-related risks and opportunities.

 Entities are required to disclose scope 1,2 and 3 greenhouse gas (GHG) emissions.
 Legislation requires these to be assured.
 Directors should understand how an entity can get started on measuring its emissions, and ways to reduce an entity’s emissions footprint.